kloudmate/km-agent/README.md

 --set featuresEnabled.apm=true \
 --set featuresEnabled.logs=true
 ```
+##### ⚠️NOTE:
-⚠️ For the `monitoredNamespaces` flag the namespaces should be passed as comma-separated values.
+- For the `monitoredNamespaces` flag the namespaces should be passed as comma-separated values.
 For example - `--set "monitoredNamespaces={bookinfo,mongodb,cassandra}"` where `bookinfo`,`mongodb` and `cassandra` are the targetted namespaces that you want to monitor.

+> 🚨 **Note:** For private GKE clusters, you will need to either add a firewall rule that allows master nodes access to port `9443/tcp` on worker nodes, or change the existing rule that allows access to port `80/tcp`, `443/tcp` and `10254/tcp` to also allow access to port `9443/tcp`.
+More information can be found in the [Official GCP Documentation](https://cloud.google.com/load-balancing/docs/tcp/setting-up-tcp#config-hc-firewall).
+See the [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#add_firewall_rules) on adding rules and the [Kubernetes issue](https://github.com/kubernetes/kubernetes/issues/79739) for more detail.

 **Note**: To enable APM (Application Performance Monitoring) and logs collection, set the `featuresEnabled.apm` and `featuresEnabled.logs` flags to `true`.
 By default, metrics and traces are enabled.
 You can customize these settings based on your monitoring requirements:
 - `featuresEnabled.apm=true` - Enables application performance monitoring